Drawing Of The Globe Theatre

 Researching Historical Records:

 To enhance the accuracy and depth of your drawing, consult a range of historical sources.
-These could include contemporary drawings, written accounts, and archaeological evidence.
+Plus, these could include contemporary drawings, written accounts, and archaeological evidence.
 Such research can help you depict the Globe's features with greater accuracy and attention to detail.
 Many resources are now available online, offering high-resolution images and detailed descriptions of the Globe's architecture and theatrical practices.

 Addressing Common Challenges: Perspective, Proportion, and Detail